PIK-ICoNe/OpPoDyn-Website/content/en/workshop/_index.md

 ## Workshop Goals
 {.text-center}

+The aim of our project is to provide a tool that meets the needs of the research community.
+To learn more details about what we intend to build, and to share your most pressing and interesting use cases with us, we invite you to our
-If you're interested in using our software, learn more about our goals and the project please join our *first online workshop on 29th of August 2024*.
+*first online workshop on 29th of August 2024*.

-In there we'll give a short update on our progress and our goals.
-But most importantly we're interested in hearing about your potential use cases.
+We will give a short update on our project and our goals.
+But most importantly we're interested in hearing about how you would use our software, and what features you would need to make it useful to you.

+As part of the project, we also plan to directly support teams that are building on our software.
+If you think this might apply to you, this workshop will also be an excellent starting point.

 <div style="text-align: left;">

 ### Our workshop aims to:

 <ul>
-  <li> Identify and understand the needs of our user base </li>
+  <li> Identify and understand the needs of the research community in detail </li>
-  <li> Identify the crucial features that they need  </li>
+  <li> Identify the crucial features that are required  </li>
-  <li> Understand how can we help them to use the software </li>
+  <li> Understand how can we help you use our software </li>
   <li> Identify the deficiencies of the currently in-use, commercial software and the needs that they fail to fill </li>
   <li>Identify simulations that the currently in-use, commercial software, cannot perform </h3> </li>
-  <li>Identify input that would be useful for the development of our software </h3> </li>
+  <li>Gather further input that would be useful for the development of our software </h3> </li>
 </ul>
 </div>
 {{% /blocks/lead %}}